Karen Northshield: Aftermath

 Like many other surviving victims and relatives of dead victims, she raised the issue of lack of support from the Belgian government and insurance companies.
 The Belgian government's Office for Victims of Violence supported her, but only for a short period of time.
 Like many other victims, Northshield has to constantly prove administratively over the years how that the attack rendered her disabled for the rest of her life.

 Publication

 In March 2021, Northshield released her autobiographical book in Dutch (Weggeblazen door de bom) and French (Dans le souffle de la bombe) about the attack and its impact on her life.
-In early 2022, the Lobby Awards honoured her with the "L'hommage de l'année" award (english: "Tribute of the year") for the militancy she described in her book that contains a message of hope and resilience.
+In early 2022, the Lobby Awards honoured her with the "L'hommage de l'année" award ("Tribute of the year") for the militancy she described in her book that contains a message of hope and resilience.